Performer, writer, producer, media personality

 With her distinctive lilting voice and broad vocal range, Jamie approaches folk music with the passion of a theater artist and the attention of an art song interpreter.
 Her programs include songs reminiscent of by-gone eras, traditional, and original work in the singer/songwriter genre.
 Vocal selections range from romantic standards from the 1920s – 40s, to sultry gypsy ballads and celtic folksongs, to parlor songs and Americana ballads.
 She is accompanied by the finest musicians on guitars, piano and more.

-Jamie is accompanied in her current programs by pianist John Erickson. (johnericksonpiano.com) In Love’s Sweet Song (a parlor song concert), they revisit the songs she sang when she was coming up as a young professional, and those she performed on radio, for concerts, tributes and in cultural series throughout the Chicago area.
-These songs were heard at the Chicago Cultural Center (for the centenary of the 1893 World Columbian Exposition), in an Irish Vaudeville program at the Irish American Heritage Center, and in a cabaret series with the Jamie O’Reilly Trio.
+Jamie is accompanied in her current programs by the fine pianist John Erickson. (johnericksonpiano.com) They revisit the songs she sang when she was coming up as a young professional, and those she performed on radio, for concerts, tributes and in cultural series throughout the Chicago area.
+These songs were heard at the Chicago Cultural Center, for the centenary of the 1893 World Columbian Exposition, in an Irish Vaudeville program at the Irish American Heritage Center, and in a cabaret series with the Jamie O’Reilly Trio.
+Highights from the award-winning musical revue Hello Dali: From the Sublime to the Surreal, are also included in their programs.

-In her program In Old Chicago, Jamie Sings of Chicago, Jamie features songs and stories of Chicago neighborhoods.
+In her program In Old Chicago, Jamie sings of Chicago and features songs and stories of Chicago neighborhoods.
 And more.

 Loves’s Sweet Song with John Erickson, piano